danvufs/o1-preview-gpt-pro/README.md

 # o1-Preview GPT Chatbot

-A sleek, modern chatbot interface built with Next.js and Tailwind CSS, designed to provide a conversational experience powered by GPT.
+A sleek, simple chatbot interface built with Next.js and Tailwind CSS, designed to provide a conversational experience powered by GPT.
 This project is a simple implementation for experimenting with chat-based interactions, ideal for developers looking to integrate and test conversational AI systems.

 ### **Features**
 - 🖼️ **Responsive UI**: Mobile-first design with smooth transitions and a sidebar for chat history management.